-The institution tuition fee is € 2,060, equal to the statutory tuition fee, for students who:
+The institution tuition fee is € 2,143, equal to the statutory tuition fee, for students who:

-- are clients of the Foundation for Refugee Students UAF (Stichting voor Vluchteling-Studenten UAF) in Utrecht, or - under the reduced institution tuition fee scheme for outstanding students (EUR Excellence Scholarships, part of the Financial Support Fund) are exempt from the difference between the institution tuition fee and the statutory tuition fee for their second programme,
+- are clients of the Foundation for Refugee Students UAF (Stichting voor Vluchteling-Studenten UAF) in Utrecht, or - under the reduced institution tuition fee scheme for outstanding students (EUR Excellence Scholarships, part of the Financial Support Fund) are exempt from the difference between the institution tuition fee and the statutory tuition fee for their second masters programme,

-In the academic year 2018-2019, the institution tuition fee equal to the statutory tuition fee will also apply to students who do not meet the qualification requirement, provided they meet the other requirements for eligibility for the statutory tuition fee, and:
+In the academic year 2020-2021, the institution tuition fee equal to the statutory tuition fee will also apply to students who do not meet the qualification requirement, provided they meet the other requirements for eligibility for the statutory tuition fee (Nationality requirement), and:

-- Enrols in the Master's programme Medicine after receiving a grade for one of the Research Master's programmes of the Erasmus MC or enrols in one of the Research Master's programmes of the Erasmus MC after receiving a grade from the Master's programme Medicine of the Erasmus MC. - Enrols in one of the following double degree programmes: the mr. drs.
+- Enrols in the Master's programme Medicine after receiving a grade for one of the Research Master's programmes of the Erasmus MC or enrols in one of the Research Master's programmes of the Erasmus MC after receiving a grade from the Master's programme Medicine of the Erasmus MC. - Enrols in one of the following programmes: the mr. drs.
 Programme, Philosophy & economics, Toga aan de Maas ('Courtroom gown on-the-Maas'), Labour Law & Corporate Law, Liability & Insurance, Private law and Law and Business.

-The condition is that after obtaining a degree in respect of his or her first programme, the student re-enrols for the second programme, provided the student started the second programme during the first programme.
+The prerequisite for this is that the studentafter obtaining a degree in respect of his or her first programme, the student re-enrols for the second programme, provided the student started the second programme during the first programme.